Planning And Delivery

 Project coordination

-Organize project assumptions, entitlement requirements, and owner decision points into a working preconstruction roadmap.
+Organize Fort Bend County project assumptions, MUD utility constraints, HOA design review requirements, and owner decision points into a working preconstruction roadmap that drives design progress.

 Project coordination

-Align estimating, value analysis, packaging, and procurement strategy with the realities of the site and the target schedule.
+Align estimating, value analysis, packaging, and procurement strategy with Fort Bend County expansive clay site conditions, the target schedule, and the owner's operational opening commitment.

 Project coordination

-Coordinate design decisions, milestone reviews, and scope ownership so trade bidding and permit progress do not drift apart.
+Coordinate design decisions, milestone reviews, and scope ownership so Fort Bend County trade bidding, permit submission, and HOA design approval progress stay aligned.

 Project coordination

-Translate the planning package into a field-ready execution path that supports turnover, phasing, and accountability after award.
+Translate the planning package into a field-ready execution path that supports Fort Bend County permit turnover, operational startup, and future expansion planning after award.

 Owner priorities we manage on this scope